Did you know there are foods that can improve memory and concentration?

 More importantly, it increases blood flow to the brain and other parts of the body, says Be Brain Fit.

 When it comes to chocolate, dark chocolate is the best kind because it does not have added milk and sugars, both of which can slow your brain down.

 8. Extra Tip: Avoid Problem Foods

 Avoid problem foods during the workday.
 High-carbohydrate, high-bad-fat and high-sugar stuff like doughnuts, cake and pie and other foods that are similarly packed are to blame for slowing you down.
-At lunch, take a pass on dessert.
+And at lunch, pass on dessert.

 In addition to having little nutritional value, the high levels of the good-tasting stuff actually tell your body to slow down.
 The parasympathetic nervous system in your small intestine senses that stuff and tells your body it’s time to digest the meal, says a report at The Huffington Post.

 That’s also why you shouldn’t serve junk food at meetings.
-People will eat and when the overload hits their stomach, they slow down.
-Food at the business meetings may make you less productive.
+People will eat and when the overload hits their stomachs, they slow down.
+In fact, food at business meetings may actually make you less productive.

-Keeping you on top of your game is what we’re about.
 We bring you information-packed articles with actionable items.
-No fluff, no wasted time in our articles.
+No fluff, and no wasted time in our articles.
 You read, You implement.
 You get better.
 We’re also going to bring you ways to improve and show you how a healthier lifestyle translates directly into a more efficient you.
 We do the research.
 You reap the benefits.